scope.yml

 # can be added to provide additional detail on the measurement.
 The library

-# adds expanded Statsd tags depending on the value of this setting as
+# adds expanded StatsD tags depending on the value of this setting as

 # described below.
 These affect the cardinality of the metrics data.